đŻThis Is for eCommerce Founders Who Donât Want to Guess.

 Those are the ones that scale.

-Next Steps: Your Shopify Product Validation Action List 🚀
+Next Steps: Your Shopify Product Validation Action List

-- Set up your Signal Stack:
+- Set up your basics:

-- A landing page (Carrd or Shopify)
+- A simple landing page (Carrd or Shopify)

-- Opt-in form (Klaviyo, Typeform, etc.)
+- An opt-in form (Klaviyo, Typeform, etc.)

-- Behavioral tracking (Hotjar, Lucky Orange)
+- Behavioral tracking (Hotjar or Lucky Orange)